Jump2Digital22-Hackathon-equipo1/Hackathon22/README.md

 This package contains API for database queries from Jump2Digital hackathone task.

-Require PHP, Laravel framework, Laravel Composer and Git to be installed.
+Require PHP, Laravel framework, PHP Composer and Git to be installed.

 MongoDB used for storing data.